kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

 > Note that Literal is backported to older versions of Python by using typing_extensions.

-### Use typing.NewType to semantically differentiate between types
+### Use typing.NewType to restrict a type to a specific context

 `NewType` can be useful to catch errors where a particular type is expected. `NewType` will take an existing type and create a brand new type in the same shape; however, these two will not be interchangeable.
 In the below example,